 - 1. The child must be otherwise eligible for publicly funded substance abuse and mental health services pursuant to s.
 394.674, Florida Statute, and - 2.
-The child must be aged 0-10 with a tentative mental health diagnosis or co-occurring substance abuse diagnosis, ICD 10 Z code, and at-risk of out-of-home placement as demonstrated by repeated failures at less intensive levels of care; - 3.
-Individuals residing in therapeutic placements such as hospitals, residential treatment centers, therapeutic group homes are not eligible to receive CAT Tier 3 services. - 4.
+The child must be aged 0-10 with a tentative mental health diagnosis or co-occurring substance abuse diagnosis, an ICD 10 Z-code diagnosis (at-risk population and indicating influence of a social determinant of health, i.e., parent-child conflict), and at-risk of out-of-home placement; - 3.
+Individuals residing in therapeutic placements such as hospitals, residential treatment centers, or therapeutic group homes are not eligible to receive CAT Tier 3 services. - 4.
 Network Service Providers may serve families who exceed the financial eligibility while applying a sliding fee scale in accordance with 394.674 Florida Statute and Ch.
-65E-14.018, F.A.C., if no other option for treatment at this level is available (i.e., rural areas)
+65E-14.018, F.A.C., if no other option for treatment at this level is available (e.g., rural areas)